 Although historians disagree about the meaning and derivation of the place name Arizona, it is believed to have derived from the words "Al Shon" of the Tohono O'odham/Pima Indian Nation meaning "Place of the Little Spring."
 The Grand Canyon, one of the Seven Wonders of the World is located in the northern part of the state.
-Arizona covers 113,635 square miles, with a 2012 estimated population of 6,553,255 people – 682,657 living in rural Arizona (USDA-ERS).
+Arizona covers 113,635 square miles, with a 2014 estimated population of 6,731,484 people – 347,277 living in rural Arizona (USDA-ERS).
 Phoenix, the capital, is located in the south-central region of the state.
 The state’s largest cities are Phoenix, Tucson and Mesa.
-According to the U.S. Census Bureau, 84.3% of the state’s population is white, 5.3% is American Indian and Alaska Native, 4.5% is African American/Black, 3.1% is Asian and 30.2% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 84.0% of the state’s population is white, 5.3% is American Indian and Alaska Native, 4.6% is African American/Black, 3.2% is Asian and 30.3% is of Hispanic/Latino origin (U.S. Census, 2013).

-There are 73 hospitals in Arizona (Kaiser, 2010), 20 of which are located in rural areas (North Carolina Rural Health Research and Policy Analysis Center, Dec.
+There are 72 hospitals in Arizona (Kaiser, 2013), 20 of which are located in rural areas (North Carolina Rural Health Research and Policy Analysis Center, Dec.
 2008).
-The state has 14 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 17 Rural Health Clinics in Arizona (Kaiser, 2012), and 16 Federally Qualified Health Centers provide services at 118 sites in the state (Kaiser, 2010).
-Most Arizonans have some form of health insurance coverage, although 18.0% of the state’s residents lack health insurance (Kaiser, 2011).
+The state has 15 hospitals identified as Critical Access Hospitals (Flex Team, 4/2015).
+There are 21 Rural Health Clinics in Arizona (CMS, 2015), and 17 Federally Qualified Health Centers provide services at 137 sites in the state (NACHC, 2013).

 There are more organizations related to Arizona in the organizations section.